Developer-Mike/obsidian-advanced-canvas/README.md

 ## Features
 All features can be enabled/disabled in the settings.

-- Create groups independently of the nodes (Updated card menu)
+- Create groups independently of the nodes
 - More [canvas commands](#canvas-commands)
 - [Node Styles](#node-styles)
   - (Flowchart) [Node Shapes](#node-shapes)